QQQQQQBY/BotInfluence/UserBotAgentAttributes/README.md

 - 🏗️ **Data Processing** : Time truncation process has been performed (see Appendix 1.1 for details).
 Complete data cleaning and standardization

-- 🎡 **Data Acquisition**: The original dataset is archived on [Google Drive](https://drive.google.com/drive/folders/1vhbEEu0HJvlHmxHYM9rVWXmBstAQFrvr?usp=sharing).
+- 🎡 **Data Acquisition**: The original dataset is archived on [Google Drive].
 This folder provides preprocessed versions that can be used directly for analysis.

 ## 👨‍🚀 User/Bot Agent Attributes